Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 Q: How much does video to SRT conversion cost?

-Free tools exist but often have accuracy or feature limitations.
-Professional tools range from $9.99/month (VidNotes) to pay-per-minute pricing ($0.25-$1.00 per minute of audio).
-Human transcription costs $25-$40 per hour.
+Free tools exist with accuracy or feature limits.
+Professional tools run $9.99/month (VidNotes) up to pay-per-minute ($0.25-$1.00 per minute).
+Human transcription is $25-$40 per hour.

 Conclusion